 The RM efforts did not develop in a balanced manner, and this has led to some unbalance in funding both geographically (with main funding in countries like Zambia, Malawi), and thematically (mainly ED and SC sector);

-SC Sector capacity in the Office was very low for much of the time covered by this report (only one P5 for the period 2015-2018); Once the SC capacity was strengthened by the recruitment/transfer of a P3 and P4 staff, the RM initiatives led by this Sector also rose sharply, with a range of new projects in different countries (Mozambique, South Africa, Zimbabwe), on different themes (BR, CC, water, Renewable energy/ICTs), and supported by different funding sources.
+SC Sector capacity in the Office was very low for much of the time covered by this report (only one P5 for the period 2015-2018); Once the SC capacity was strengthened by the recruitment/transfer of a P3 and P4 staff, the RM initiatives led by this Sector also rose sharply, with a range of new projects in different countries (Mozambique, South Africa, Zimbabwe), on different themes ( water, Renewable energy/ICTs), and supported by different funding sources.

 Several (senior) PS lacked RM experience and skills, and there has been little guidance and capacity building offered from HQ to work on this.
 ED Head capacity to mobilise resources was a major hindrance to build on clear opportunities that presented itself in the ED Sector in the region.
 I recommend that the selection of the new Head of ED must consider the skills and proven experience of the incumbent in RM.